aaronsebastian07/fishshootinggame/README.md

-# fishshootinggame
+# kill the fish
-This is my fish shooting game.
-Every time you hit one of the fish, you get a certain amount of points.
+kill the fish: Introducing Constraint